andrewmcodes-archive/rubocop-linter-action/docs/configuration.md

 # Resource: https://rubocop.readthedocs.io/en/stable/configuration/#severity
 rubocop_fail_level: 'warning'

+# Whether or not to use --force-exclusion when building the rubocop command.
+Use this if you are only linting modified
+# files and typically excluded files have been changed.
+For example, if you exclude db/schema.rb in your rubocop.yml
+# but a change gets made, then with the check_scope config set to 'modified' rubocop will lint db/schema.rb.
+If you set
+# this to true, rubocop will ignore it.
+# Valid options: true || false
+# Default: nil
+rubocop_force_exclusion: true

 # Instead of installing gems from rubygems, we can run `bundle install` on your project,
 # you would need to do this if you are using something like 'rubocop-github' or if you don't
 # want to list out dependencies with the `versions` key.